scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

         print(f"w2 = {w2.value}")   # Value updated by a background thread
         time.sleep(0.1)

     w3.value = 123  # Blocking write.
-This statement blocks until the device has confirmed that the variable is correctly written (or raise on failre).
+This statement blocks until the device has confirmed that the variable is correctly written (or raise on failure).

 .. note::

-    Reading and writing a watchable may raise an exceptions.
+    Reading and writing a watchable may raise an exception.

     - Reading : When value is unavailable.
 This will happen if
         a.
 The watchable has never been updated (small window of time after subscription)